Change of the working world: freshly scarfed vs. Experts |

 I still know how I found it exaggerated at the time, for example, to deny physicians their meaning, but now we see that many of the developments that were predicted and ridiculed at the time have arrived today - just think of data mining or language assistants.

 Of course, what I was particularly interested in at the time was the aspect of reinventing professions and with them a whole new social system.
 In this, Dueck also sees the decisive task for the digital future.

 According to his forecast, many professions will lose their importance because we can do it themselves thanks to Internet - for example, buying tickets or researching information.
 What is left are the difficult consulting and administrative tasks for which Germany needs more specialists.

 For me, it's exciting to see where the HR and recruiting industry sees itself and where it will be in the future.
 Because if this meritocracy actually transforms into a creative society, then the management of labor productivity, ie the task that the human resources industry traditionally assumes, will be obsolete in the future.

-And this is exactly what I want to discuss with the audience next week at Zukunft Personal Süd on my session.
+And this is exactly what I want to discuss with the audience next week at Zukunft Personal Süd.

 Digitization - a historic turning point

 As you know, we are once again at a historic turning point: routine tasks are increasingly being taken over by machines and people can and must turn to creative tasks.
 As a result of the digital revolution, more and more occupations are disappearing, as Gunther Dueck unsparingly pointed out in his presentation.